digitalservicebund/useid-backend-service/doc/adr/0009-api-key.md

 ## Consequences

-1. Reduce our security risk, since we only allow known client in the UseID backend
+1. Reduce our security risk, since we only allow authorized clients to access the API
 2. Reduce resource usage, since we are filtering unknown requests, and we do not process them further